Financial Independence for Women: Build Freedom and Security

 Why Confidence and Financial Literacy Are the Core of Independence

 Financial independence begins with confidence.
-Many women already know how to earn, save, and invest—but hesitate to act because they believe they are “not good with money.”
+Many women already know how to earn, save, and invest, but hesitate to act because they believe they are “not good with money.”

-In short, confidence + literacy = independence.
+In short, confidence plus literacy can support independence.

 The Confidence Gap in Money Management